AleeCiacciaa/CLUMP/README.md

 The data used in this project involves joint deconvolution, which allows data from different configurations to be combined to obtain more accurate images.
 Specifically, 7m and TM2 were combined in a product called 7m+tm2 and balances the sensitivity of the extended structures of 7m with the good resolution of TM2 for studying clumps formation.
 The table 'cat_7MTM2_ipac.txt' used in this work originates from this 7m+TM2 configuration.
 It contains the continuum sources extracted from the combined dataset, which is particularly suitable for analysing the morphology and fragmentation of dense cores within star-forming clumps.

+For the analysis presented here, the clump 124103 was selected, along with its brightest ker, as it represents a clear example of a high-mass star-forming region with a well-defined structure visible in the 7m+TM2 data.

 ## File types used
 The programme works mainly with FITS files and is divided into two main parts, namely continuous and cube analysis.